DavidLewinski/MyShell/manual/readme.md

     MyShell

 Description
-    MyShell is a personal project created by Dawid Lewinski.
-It provides some basic functionality that can execute commands much like commonly found on Operating System such as Ubuntu.
+    MyShell is a personal project created by me, Dawid Lewinski.
+It provides some basic functionality that can execute commands much like commonly found on Operating Systems like Ubuntu.

 Here are all the possible commands available for this shell: